fabioscagliola/CsvReader/README.md

 It is designed to load one line at a time and retrieve the values of the individual fields using the names included in the header row.

-If the file does include a header row, it is possible to infer the field names.
+If the file does include a header row, it is possible to inject the field names.

 It supports multiple separators and encodings, and it allows to convert empty strings to null values.